folkzb/magalu/mgc/cli/docs/object-storage/objects/copy-all/help.md

 - Use --filter=help for more details
 - -h, --help                   help for copy-all
 - --src uri                Path of objects in a bucket to be copied (required)
+- --storage-class enum     Copy objects to other storage classes (one of "", "cold", "cold_instant", "glacier_ir" or "standard") (default "")

 ## Flags:
 ```bash